 Like most of us, the majority of things I read on Facebook seem to go unnoticed.
 However, two words caught my attention: affordable and online.

 I definitely needed someone to talk to, but I was resisting the idea of a traditional therapist.
-I didn’t want to spend MORE money on therapy, knowing (sarcasm again) that I’d be ok again in a week or two (but that wasn’t going to be the case).
+I didn’t want to spend MORE money on therapy, foolishly believing that I’d be ok again in a week or two (though that wasn’t going to be the case).
 Plus, I was already so busy with work, how was I going to find the time?

-So I signed up for their 7-day free trial and got started.
+I thought I might as well, so signed up for their 7-day free trial and got started.

 Note: In May 2018, I signed up for another month of BetterHelp – despite already having a therapist I talk to – I did so in order to see if the service was the same.
-The one big difference I noticed it that they have hundreds more therapists from a wide range of specialties.
+The one big difference I noticed it that they have hundreds more therapists with a much wider range of expertise.